 The virt-v2v tool converts virtual machines (VMs) from foreign hypervisors, including their disk images and metadata, for use with Red Hat Enterprise Linux KVM managed by libvirt, Red Hat Virtualization, and Red Hat OpenStack Platform.

-This article provides instructions for converting a virtual machine from a VMware vCenter hypervisor exported as OVA file to run on Red Hat Enterprise Linux 7 KVM, Red Hat Enterprise Linux 8 KVM, and Red Hat Enterprise Linux 8 KVM.
+This article provides instructions for converting a VM from a VMware vCenter hypervisor exported as OVA file to run on Red Hat Enterprise Linux 7 KVM, Red Hat Enterprise Linux 8 KVM, and Red Hat Enterprise Linux 8 KVM.

 For an overview of the virt-v2v tool, supported conversions, and links to other types of VM conversions, see Converting Virtual Machines from Other Hypervisors to KVM with virt-v2v in RHEL 7, RHEL 8, and RHEL 9.